bitgn/ml-pipelines/STUDY.md

 > inference instead.
 It is seen as a subset of artificial intelligence.

 All this sounds nice, but how does it apply to reality?
-Let's consider an example domain of a company the specializes in producing and selling robotic hands to supply warehouses and factories on a large scale (we are obviously taking [Haddington Dynamics](http://hdrobotic.com) as an inspiration).
+Let's consider an example domain of a company that specializes in producing and selling robotic hands to supply warehouses and factories on a large scale (we are obviously taking [Haddington Dynamics](http://hdrobotic.com) as an inspiration).